Estramate/TeamIO/README.md

-# TeamIO - Professional Club Management System
+# ClubFlow - Professional Club Management System

-TeamIO is a comprehensive, enterprise-grade web-based platform designed for sports clubs and organizations.
+ClubFlow is a comprehensive, enterprise-grade web-based platform designed for sports clubs and organizations.
 Built with cutting-edge technologies and optimized for performance, accessibility, and scalability, it provides complete management solutions for members, teams, facilities, bookings, finances, and communication systems.

 ## ✨ Key Features